BillyLiggins/retvec/README.md

 import tensorflow as tf
 from tensorflow.keras import layers

-# import the RETVec tokenizer layer
+# Import the RETVec tokenizer layer
 from retvec.tf import RETVecTokenizer

 # Define the input layer, which accepts raw strings